-Ms. Dee Brookshire August 9, 2016 Page 2
+Ms. Dee Brookshire August 11, 2017 Page 2

 Actuarial computations presented in this report are for purpose of fulfilling TriMet's financial accounting and reporting requirements under GASB 67 and 68.
 The calculations enclosed in this report have been made on a basis consistent with our understanding of the Plan, TriMet's funding policy and GASB 67 and 68.
 Determinations for purposes other than meeting financial reporting requirements may be significantly different than the results contained in this report.
-Accordingly, additional determinations may be needed for other purposes, such as judging benefit security or meeting employer funding requirements.
+Accordingly, additional determinations may be needed for other purposes.